 Always seek a cause of iron deficiency, even when anemia is mild.

-Oral iron supplements are usually adequate; reserve use of parenteral iron for hematologists because of risks of adverse effects (eg, infusion reactions and rare anaphylactoid reactions).
+Oral iron supplements are usually adequate; use of parenteral iron is reserved for select patients.

 Drugs Mentioned In This Article

 |Drug Name||Select Trade|